-11.13 College of Social Work Academic Misconduct Policy: Because of the importance of professional and ethical behavior in SUD treatment, and its emphasis in our educational programs, academic misconduct is not tolerated in the SUDTTC program.
+11.13 College of Social Work Academic Misconduct Policy:

+Because of the importance of professional and ethical behavior in Social Work, and its emphasis in our educational programs, academic misconduct is not tolerated in the College of Social Work (CSW).
+Students and faculty are expected to adhere to the standards of behavior outlined in the

-Students and faculty are expected to adhere to the standards of behavior outlined in the University of Utah Code of Student Rights and Responsibilities, as well as the NCCAP Code of Ethics.
+University of Utah Code of Student Rights and Responsibilities, as well as the NASW Code of Ethics.

 Students involved in any form of academic misconduct, including, but not limited to, cheating, plagiarism, misrepresentation of work, and inappropriately collaborating, may be subject to academic sanction.
 The College of Social Work will maintain a database of all cases of documented academic misconduct; a prior history of misconduct may be considered in the recommendations for academic sanctions.